2 - Medical

 Heart problems

-To be safe, seek medical attention if you experience chest pain as soon as possible.
+To be safe, seek medical attention as soon as possible if you experience symptoms of heart problems.

 Symptoms